Mirvac Group is buying a controversial proposed Melbourne apartment tower from PDG Corporation – provided it can substantially up the density.

 Mirvac made reference to the Munro development at an investor presentation released to the market last week.

-Last year, it set up a club to fund build-to-rent projects, quickly securing Clean Energy Finance Corporation as an investor.
-Last week Mirvac raised equity of $750 million to repay debt and invest in projects such as the Munro site build-to-rent complex.
+Last year, it set up a club to fund BTR projects, securing Clean Energy Finance Corporation as an investor.
+Last week Mirvac raised equity of $750 million to repay debt and invest in projects such as the Munro complex.

-Major developers including Salta Properties and Grocon are proposing build-to-rent facilities elsewhere in inner-Melbourne.
+Major developers including Salta Properties and Grocon are proposing this kind of product elsewhere in inner-Melbourne.

-“We are excited to drive the establishment of the build-to-rent sector in Australia, for which we see enormous potential over time”.
+“We are excited to drive the establishment of the BTR sector in Australia, for which we see enormous potential over time”.

-Mirvac is developing a build-to-rent venture within its Indigo Pavilions project at Sydney’s Olympic Park, due for completion in 2021.
+Mirvac is also developing this stock within its Indigo Pavilions project at Sydney’s Olympic Park, due for completion in 2021.